 Accommodation in Penghu

-The key decision you will have to make regarding your trip to Penghu is where to stay.
+Once transportation is sorted, the key decision you will have to make regarding your trip to Penghu is where to stay.
 You can either stay at a Bed and Breakfast close to the kitesurfing spot or in town.
 The main town called Magong (馬公市) has a population of about 60 thousand, many nice local restaurants, and eateries – especially along the main street – a lively food market and a few nice areas for an evening stroll.
 It is a 20-25 minute ride away from the beach spots mentioned above (still further from Jibei of course), and in practice you will need a car to go kiting.
 On the other hand, the two BnB’s are a few hundred meters away from the spots (you will still need a scooter), but are in quiet villages with limited lunch options and even more limited dining options.
 Ultimately the choice depends on your priorities, the length of your trip etc.

 In Magong there are several hotels (including a Sheraton) as well as many smaller BnB’s who have rooms for rent.
 For more information on bed and breakfasts in Magong I would suggest you google “馬公 民宿”, which will bring up relevant results.
 One hotel I can recommend is the Bowa (寶華大飯店) in the center of Magong on the main road overlooking the sea.
 It’s a mid-range, mid-sized, clean and well-run hotel with very nice reception staff who can also help with such things as car rental.